tpo-krobin13/th_project07_react_gallery_app/README.md

 ## The URL
 The url is used inconjunction with match to determine the location and to issue a request for the search term.
-Thus, not separate components are needed to manage either the default links or searched links.
+Thus, no separate components are needed to manage either the default links or searched links.
 The app treats them the same by manipulating the url.
 Thus when the url changes, the state changes and a re-render is inorder.